 Date of Authorship for this Version

 Brooks, Richard R.W., "Fear and Fairness in the City: Criminal Enforcement and Community Perceptions of Fairness" (2000).
 Faculty Scholarship Series.
-Paper 1703.
+1703.